Luosto_snowshoeing_sunset (1).jpg

 During the round-ups reindeer are checked for their brands and those young which have yet to be branded have it done at this time.
 Reindeer which are to be slaughtered are also marked.
 Porolaavu lean-to can be reached along the summer and winter trails.

-PYHÄ-LUOSTO SNOWSHOEING- OUTDOOR ACTIVE:
+PYHÄ-LUOSTO SNOWSHOEING - OUTDOOR ACTIVE:

-Visitors Centre Naava
+Visitor Centre Naava

 Luontokeskus_Naava